cloudflare/cloudflare-docs/products/firewall/src/content/cf-rulesets/custom-rules/rate-limiting/manage-dashboard.md

 1. Under **If incoming requests match...**, use the **Field** drop-down list to choose an HTTP property.
 For each request, the value of the property you choose for **Field** is compared to the value you specify for **Value** using the operator selected in **Operator**.

 1. Under **With the same...**, add one or more characteristics that will define the request counters for rate limiting purposes.
-Each value combination of the characteristics you select will have their own counter to determine the request rate.
+Each value combination will have its own counter to determine the request rate.
 Check [Determining the request rate](/cf-rulesets/custom-rules/rate-limiting/request-rate) for more information.

 1. Under **And rate exceeds...**, define the rate limit and the time period to consider when determining the request rate.